Why EPIDIOLEX?

 at age 30 | living with LGS

-Seizure reduction in LGS
+Seizure reduction study results in Lennox‑Gastaut syndrome (LGS)

 Fewer seizures in people living with LGS